Witnessing sexual harassment Sexual harassment

 If you make a report or complaint a long time after an incident took place, your employer should still take it seriously.

-You might be asked to give evidence at a hearing.
-This could be either as part of:
+You might be asked to make a witness statement.
+This could be part of either:

 • your employer's specific sexual harassment or bullying and harassment procedure, if they have one